 We learned about pathogen killing herbs, how to rotate them, and, after many teeny compromises, we finally learned how to be satisfied with a diet that is very different than the sugar-infused one that used to leave us craving for more!

 Bone broth soups and stews comprise an important part of our diet, even now, in the home stretch of our healing.

-In addition to being a mama, and devoted to our family’s healing, I also teach GAPS, Paleo, and Traditional food cooking classes in Eugene, OR.
-I am also a Recipe Consultant, meeting with individuals each week, referred to me by gastroenterologists, naturopaths, energy practitioners and medical doctors.
+In addition to being a mama, cookbook author and blogger, I am a Recipe Consultant, meeting with individuals each week, referred to me by gastroenterologists, naturopaths, energy practitioners and medical doctors.
 I am not a dietician or a nutritionist.
 My specialty is food, and healing food in particular.
 My goal when I meet with a client is to help them succeed on their healing diet.
 Too often patients receive a recommended diet from their healthcare practitioner but can’t implement it for many reasons.
 I share recipes, techniques and practical inspiration to help my clients succeed and heal.

 Thank you for following my blog, my Pinterest account and Facebook page!
-These are additional resources that allow me to serve you.
+These additional social media resources allow me to serve you.
 Your comments are always appreciated.
 Hang in there; we’re in this together!

 I hope you will come along with me as I share indulgent fare that can be enjoyed whatever your limitations.